samlynndavis/Bodiless-JS-Chris/packages/vital-examples/src/site-layout/README.md

 ### Define our breakpoints.

-Let's start by taking a look into the bootstrap breakpoint values.
+Let's start by taking a look at the bootstrap breakpoint values.

 |Breakpoint|Class infix|Dimensions|
 |----------|-----------|----------|